Food Aid

 You can pay with cash, and we also accept Healthy Start Vouchers.

 You can sign up for a bag every fortnight or every week.
-We pack the bags at the Granville every Wednesday morning and offer a workshare system where you can volunteer with us on the pack in exchange for your bag.
+We pack the bags at St Luke’s Church very Wednesday morning and offer a workshare system where you can volunteer with us on the pack in exchange for your bag.

 If you would like more information click here